Winner announced: Turner Prize 2018 exhibition, Tate Britain

 British collective Forensic Architecture, Ph.D. student Naeem Mohaiemen, Glasgow-based flimographer Charlotte Prodger and multi-media artist Luke Willis Thompson.

-See the four shortlisted artists in a dedicated Turner Prize exhibition at Tate Britain from 25 September 2018 – 6 January 2019.
-The Turner Prize 2018 winner will be announced at an awards ceremony on 4 December.
+The work of the winner and three shortlisted artists is on show in a dedicated Turner Prize exhibition at Tate Britain from 25 September 2018 – 6 January 2019.